trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 This crude grep destorys some intermediary arrows and leaves nodes to hang in the air.
 In reality all the `stdenv` nodes are chained in sequence via compiler wrappers.
-But grep does does capture most of important details.
-Here is what `.dot` generated us ([enlarge the graph](/posts.data/275-nixpkgs-bootstrap-deep-dive/03-gcc-and-glibc.svg)):
+But grep does capture most of important details.
+Here is what `.dot` generated us
+([enlarge the graph](/posts.data/275-nixpkgs-bootstrap-deep-dive/03-gcc-and-glibc.svg)):

 ![](/posts.data/275-nixpkgs-bootstrap-deep-dive/03-gcc-and-glibc.svg)